Charles Lightoller: Titanic

-On the night of 14 April 1912, Lightoller commanded the last bridge watch prior to the ship's collision with the iceberg, after which Murdoch relieved him.
-An hour before the collision, Lightoller ordered the ship's lookouts to continually watch for 'small ice' and 'particularly growlers' until daylight.
-He then ordered the Quartermaster, Robert Hichens, to check ship's fresh water supply for signs of freezing below the waterline, signs if present would indicate the ship was entering dangerous ice.
+He then ordered the quartermaster, Robert Hichens, to check the ship's fresh water supply for signs of freezing below the waterline, signs which, if present, would indicate the ship was entering dangerous ice.
+Lightoller commanded the last bridge watch prior to the ship's collision with the iceberg, after which Murdoch relieved him at 10:00 p.m.; Lightoller conveyed to Murdoch the ship's course and the ice field that they were approaching, and that they expected to be in the vicinity of the ice somewhere around 11:00.
+Lightoller wished Murdoch "joy of his Watch" and departed the bridge.
 Lightoller had retired to his cabin and was preparing for bed when he felt the collision.
-Wearing only his pyjamas, Lightoller hurried out on deck to investigate, but seeing nothing, retired back to his cabin.
-Deciding it would be better to remain where other officers knew where to find him if needed, he lay awake in his bunk until fourth officer Joseph Boxhall summoned him to the bridge.
+Although he felt it had something to do with ice, he continued to lay in his berth, then felt the engines stop.
+Wearing only his pyjamas, Lightoller hurried out on deck to investigate, and conferred with Pitman on what happened.
+He retired back to his cabin; deciding it would be better to remain where other officers knew where to find him if needed, he lay awake in his bunk until fourth officer Joseph Boxhall arrived and remarked, "You know we have struck an iceberg."
+Lightoller responded, "I know we have struck something."
+Boxhall told him that the mail room was flooding, and Lightoller found the information enough to move him to act.
+Lightoller did not conclude that the ship would actually founder.
 He pulled on trousers, and a navy-blue sweater over his pyjamas, and donned (along with socks and shoes) his officer's overcoat and cap.